-Description: Specification of the COHIBA well points file (s) to be imported.
+Description: Names of input files with well points.
+Supported formats are described in Section 6.3.2.
 This element can be repeated in order to import files in different locations.
-See Table 6.2 on page 31 for details on the file format.
 Repeating files by accident will not affect the final result since duplicate well points are removed.